 Step 3.
 Pushing email templates to Outlook

-We want to emphasize once again that this option works on Windows only.
-It does not work on macOS.
+We want to emphasize once again that this option works on both Windows and macOS.

 When your newsletter template for Outlook is ready, you need to:

 - click the “Export” button;